-- 1) Prime Award Site PI will submit the protocol and Informed Consent Document (ICD) template (along with any other study-wide documents that need CIRB approval) to the NCC PM who will submit the appropriate documents to the CIRB Inbox for submission to the CIRB.
-All approved documents will then be available for distribution to the performance sites. - 2) The NCC Project Manager and NCC Regulatory Compliance Specialist will work together to distribute to the CPS the following documents: - a.
-Prime Protocol Approval Letter - b.
-Approved Prime Protocol - c.
-Any approved Study-Wide Documents - d.
-ICD Template - e.
-ICD Instructions - f.
-Stand-alone HIPAA Authorization Form - g.
-Performance Site Application Form - h.
-CIRB Assurance Form (to be completed by only Site PI) - i.
-Local Site Context Form (to be completed in conjunction with the performance site's local Human Subjects Protection Program or equivalent office) - j.
-Partial HIPAA Waiver Request for screening purposes - k.
-Financial Conflict of Interest (fCOI) Form - 3) The CPS CIRB Application Packet (inclusive of the documents noted above) will be reviewed by the NCC Regulatory Compliance Specialist for completeness prior to submission to the CIRB. - 4) Upon receipt of CIRB approval, the NCC Regulatory Compliance Specialist will upload to WebDCU[TM] the approval letter, and approved documents (ICD, Stand-alone HIPAA Authorization Form) before distributing all approved documents to the CPS.
+- Prime Award Site PI will submit the protocol and Informed Consent Document (ICD) template (along with any other study-wide documents that need CIRB approval) to the NCC PM who will submit the appropriate documents to the CIRB Inbox for submission to the CIRB.
+All approved documents will then be available for distribution to the performance sites.

+- 2) The NCC Project Manager and NCC Regulatory Compliance Specialist will work together to distribute to the CPS the following documents:

+- a.
+Prime Protocol Approval Letter

+- b.
+Approved Prime Protocol

+- c.
+Any approved Study-Wide Documents

+- d.
+ICD Template

+- e.
+ICD Instructions

+- f.
+Stand-alone HIPAA Authorization Form

+- g.
+Performance Site Application Form

+- h.
+CIRB Assurance Form (to be completed by only Site PI)

+- i.
+Local Site Context Form (to be completed in conjunction with the performance site's local Human Subjects Protection Program or equivalent office)

+- j.
+Partial HIPAA Waiver Request for screening purposes

+- k.
+Financial Conflict of Interest (fCOI) Form - The CPS CIRB Application Packet (inclusive of the documents noted above) will be reviewed by the NCC Regulatory Compliance Specialist for completeness prior to submission to the CIRB. - 4) Upon receipt of CIRB approval, the NCC Regulatory Compliance Specialist will upload to WebDCUTM the approval letter, and approved documents (ICD, Stand-alone HIPAA Authorization Form) before distributing all approved documents to the CPS.

 For CIRB submissions, follow the study specific directions provided by the NCC PM and NCC Regulatory Compliance Specialist in the I-ACQUIRE Study Start-Up email.
-A resource guide for getting ready to enroll for the I-ACQUIRE Trial can be found in WebDCUTM (Toolbox \rightarrow Project Documents \rightarrow NIH StrokeNet Study Start-Up Checklist).
+A resource guide for getting ready to enroll for the I-ACQUIRE Trial can be found in WebDCUTM (Toolbox □ Project Documents □ NIH StrokeNet Study Start-Up Checklist).
 Following is a chart that breaks down CIRB Responsibility versus Local Site Responsibility:

-CIRB Responsibility Local Site Responsibility IRB review tasks Site specific context Initial review Local laws Continuing review Institutional policies Amendments, deviations, etc. Local context > COI HIPAA determinations of: Ancillary reviews Authorization forms and any accompanying Nursing request for alterations when authorization is Radiation combined with informed consent Safety Requests for waivers of authorization Local context review Other compliance areas Collect local information required for IRB review HIPAA requirements outside those expressly Distribute a high-level protocol synopsis and covered by CIRB highlights sheet Oversight of research conduct Other required reporting and actions under federal, local, or institutional laws, regulations or policies
+Local Site Responsibility

+Site specific context

+➤ Local laws

+Institutional policies

+Local context

+coi

+Ancillary reviews

+Nursing

+➤ Radiation

+➢ Safety

+Other compliance areas

+HIPAA requirements outside those expressly covered by CIRB

+Oversight of research conduct

+Other required reporting and actions under

+federal, local, or institutional laws, regulations or policies

-4. I-ACQUIRE Required Training
+3. I-ACQUIRE Required Training

-Pls, sub-investigators, study coordinators, and other study personnel must show evidence of training in the protocol and study procedures, eligibility requirements, CRF completion, and WebDCUTM procedures, as applicable.
-Protocol training will be conducted by the I-ACQUIRE PRIME Pls at Virginia Tech and The Ohio State University in any of the following manners: Investigator Meeting, Protocol Specific Webinar(s), In-person training meetings, or other.
+Pls, sub-investigators, study coordinators, therapists, assessors and other study personnel must show evidence of training in the protocol and study procedures, eligibility requirements, CRF completion, and WebDCUTM procedures, as applicable.
+Protocol training will be conducted by the I-ACQUIRE PRIME PIs at Virginia Tech and The Ohio State University in any of the following manners: Investigator Meeting, Protocol Specific Webinar(s), In-person training meetings, or other.
 Training will be verified by a meeting sign-in sheet, or attestation form, which will serve as the documentation of training for posting in WebDCUTM.

-For those not able to attend any of the protocol training venues, there will be I-ACQUIRE web based training modules located on the MUSC-supported training WebDCUTM at https://webdcu.musc.edu/campus/ to be completed instead.
-Upon completion of the web based training modules, attestation forms corresponding to the training must be completed and posted in the CPS regulatory file in WebDCUTM prior to an individual's approval to participate in study activities.
+For those not able to attend any of the protocol training venues, there will be I-ACQUIRE webbased training modules located on the MUSC-supported training WebDCUTM at https://webdcu.musc.edu/campus/ to be completed instead.
+Upon completion of the web-based training modules, attestation forms corresponding to the training must be completed and posted in the CPS regulatory file in WebDCUTM prior to an individual's approval to participate in study activities.
 The addition of any newly added study personnel will need to follow the same training procedures prior to conducting any study related activities.

-4.1 Informed Consent Requirements
+3.1 Informed Consent Requirements